 2. Mix it up for weight loss

 It turns out that your favourite spice mix not only helps your food taste better but can also trim your waistline.
 In 2007, the Journal of Medicinal Food, reported that adding a seasoning spice significantly reduced glucose and insulin levels and improved lipid profiles (cholesterol) in rats.
-Additional research published in the Research Journal of Pharmaceutical, Biological and Chemical Sciences confirmed the anti-diabetic effect of various spices.
+Additional research, published in the Research Journal of Pharmaceutical, Biological and Chemical Sciences confirmed the anti-diabetic effect of various spices.
 Among the spices, fenugreek seeds, garlic, onion, and turmeric have been documented to possess anti-diabetic potential by either lowering blood sugar or reducing insulin.

 3. Beat muscle pain with ginger

-We’ve talked about how ginger can soothe a sore stomach and ease nausea, but researchers at the University of Georgia have found that daily ginger consumption also reduces muscle pain caused by exercise up to 25 percent.
+Ginger is commonly known for its ability to soothe a sore stomach and ease nausea, but researchers at the University of Georgia have found that daily ginger consumption also reduces muscle pain caused by exercise up to 25 percent.
 A study from the University of Miami showed that ginger extract also had a significant effect on reducing the pain of osteoarthritis of the knee.

 4. Sprinkle a little cinnamon